-How to print and assembly the Arduino based Bluetooth (BLE) Android controlled RC car BlueCArd.
+How to print and assemble the Arduino-based Bluetooth (BLE) Android-controlled RC car BlueCArd.

 At the end of this tutorial, You should be able to build your own BlueCArd.

 I designed all parts to be as easy as possible to print.